maxime-tournier/maxime-tournier.github.com/notes/ddg.md

 - at this point, a whole zoo of differential operators enters the scene (exterior derivative, Hodge star, interior product, Lie derivative) with associated theorems (Stoke's thorem, Cartan formula)
-- and *only then* we'll be finally ready to discretize the continuous concepts, with two main lines of work Finite Element Methods (FEM) and Discrete Exterior Calculus (DEC) which are both still active field of research.
+- and *only then* one is finally ready to discretize the continuous concepts, with two main lines of work Finite Element Methods (FEM) and Discrete Exterior Calculus (DEC) which are both still active field of research.